Distributed k-Means and k-Median Clustering on General Topologies: Introduction

+Another approach is the one presented in~\cite{zhang2008approximate}.
+Its main idea is to approximate the union of local coresets with another coreset.
+They assume nodes communicate over a rooted tree, with each node passing its coreset to its parent.
+Because the approximation factor of the constructed coreset depends on the quality of its component coresets, the accuracy a coreset needs (and thus the overall communication complexity) scales with the height of this tree.
+Although it is possible to find a spanning tree in any communication network, when the graph has large diameter every tree has large height.
+In particular many natural networks such as grid networks have a large diameter ($\Omega(\sqrt n)$ for grids) which greatly increases the size of coresets which must be communicated across the lower levels of the tree.
 We show that it is possible to construct a global coreset with low communication overhead.
 This is done by distributing the coreset construction procedure rather than combining local coresets.
 The communication needed to construct this coreset is negligible -- just a single value from each data set representing the approximate cost of their local optimal clustering.
 Since the sampled global $\epsilon$-coreset is the same size as any local $\epsilon$-coreset, this leads to an improvement of the communication cost over the other approaches.
 See Figure~\ref{fig:coreset} for an illustration.
-The constructed coreset is smaller by a factor of $n$ in general graphs, and is independent of the underlying communication topology.
-This method excels in sparse networks with large diameters, where the previous approach in~\cite{zhang2008approximate} requires coresets that are quadratic in the size of the diameter for $k$-median and quartic for $k$-means; see Section~\ref{sec:clustering_tree} for further details. \cite{feldman2012effective} also merge coresets using coreset construction, but they do so in a model of parallel computation and ignore communication costs.
-Section~\ref{sec:work} provides a review of additional related work.
+The constructed coreset is smaller by a factor of $n$ in general graphs, and is independent of the communication topology.
+This method excels in sparse networks with large diameters, where the previous approach in~\cite{zhang2008approximate} requires coresets that are quadratic in the size of the diameter for $k$-median and quartic for $k$-means; see Section~\ref{sec:clustering} for details. \cite{feldman2012effective} also merge coresets using coreset construction, but they do so in a model of parallel computation and ignore communication costs.